In order to hook up Alexa to a new WiFi router, put the speaker into Setup mode first. There, you choose the desired WiFi network for the speaker.

 Note also that we took the screen shots below from an Apple iPad Air.
 However, a similar Alexa app for Android is available from the Google Play store.

-How to Hook Up Alexa Speaker to a New Wireless Router
+How to Hook Up Alexa to New WiFi

 If not already running, plug your speaker into a power source.
 You must power on the speaker to access the network settings stored in it, as described below.